sas7252/SimVT/README.md

 #### Running the software
 *  just run `npm start` and you should be good to go:
-   * The local __Admin-UI__ for the backend will open in a new window
+   * The local __Admin-UI__ for the Teleoperator Call Center will open in a new window
    *  The buildin webserver should be available at `http://localhost:8080` locally and over the network _(using the computers ip adress)_
-      * The DriveMe-App is located at `http://server_ip:8080/app`
       * The Car Infotainment is located at `http://server_ip:8080/car`
       * The WebSockets-Test-Client is locates at `http://server_ip:8080/ws-test`.
 It will by default point to the websockets server at `ws://server_ip:8081`

-*  We discourage just "terminating" the software.
+*  "terminating" the software.
 (But you can for sure do so by just hitting `ctrl+c` inside your console window).
 The proper way to do this would be to right-click the programs´s icon in you systems menubar and choosing 'Quit' form the context-menu.

 ## Developer Insights

 ### Technologies
-We use:
-* NodeJS v12.4 (and npm)
+* Nod4JS v14 LTS(and npm)
-* ElectronJS aka 'electron'
+* ElectronJS / 'electron' 8
-* Pure (vanilla) javascript (yep, sandly no fancy typescript stuff)
+* Pure (vanilla) javascript (yep, no fancy typescript stuff here)
-* ExpressJS
+* ExpressJS (as buildin webserver / for rest api)
 * WS (Websocket) module for nodeJS

 ### Project Structure